laurensdv/SIREn/siren-benchmark/README.txt

 $ ./scripts/query --index Siren10 --input /tmp/sindice-index-20/
   --lexicon /tmp/sindice-lexicon-20/

+To enable the benchmark platform to flush the OS cache before each query execution, you have to execute this command with sudo.

 The benchmark platform executes each query specification in a separate JVM for minimising bias in the measurements.